patwey/pomodoro-timer/README.md

 * `$ ruby pomodoro.rb`

 ### TODO:
+* what if I press return while the timer is running?
+O_o
 * does 4 pomodoros = 1 long break?
 * the cursor flashing hurts my eyes
 * what if I have a PC?